 The Cat Devon Rex is not an ordinary cat: he is eccentric and very sensitive.
-These characteristics should make us think long and hard before adopting them: it is only suitable for those who have some experience with animals, who are endowed with great sensitivity, and who can devote a lot of time to it because the Devon Rex needs company and lots of attention.
+These characteristics should make us think long and hard before adopting them: he is only suitable for those with experience with animals, endowed with great sensitivity, and who can devote a lot of time to it because the Devon Rex needs company and lots of attention.
 The specimens of this breed live well in cramped and well-heated spaces.
 They may be suitable for people allergic to their hair (because they do not lose any).

 The origins of the Cat Devon Rex

-The result was very disappointing because the newborns had normal hair, but it was precisely thanks to this that it was discovered that Kirlee and the cats had different genes; so we discovered the existence of another gene, the Devon Rex.
-The experiments continued according to two different programs.
-Through numerous crosses, made in a distinct way, the Devon and the Cornish each specified their characteristics.
+The result was very disappointing because the newborns had normal hair, but it was precisely thanks to this that it was discovered that Kirlee and the cats had different genes; so we found the existence of another gene, the Devon Rex.
+The experiments continued according to two various programs.
+The Devon and the Cornish each specified their characteristics through numerous crosses made in a distinct way.

-Initially, the CFA (Cat Fanciers' Association) accepted and considered the Rex breed without making distinctions between Devon and Cornish; in 1979, it granted them a separate registration and, in 1983, it granted them access to the championships.
+Initially, the CFA (Cat Fanciers' Association) accepted and considered the Rex breed without making distinctions between Devon and Cornish; in 1979, it granted them a separate registration and in 1983, it gave them access to the championships.
 In Europe, the first copy of Devon Rex appeared in 1979, thanks to Jerry Weaver.

 The ideal cat